 Phantom Canyon Road: It connects Canyon City and Victor through Phantom Canyon.
 It features one-way tunnels, narrow gaps and a red curved bridge to master.
 The road has two tunnels and three elevated bridges.
 It is unpaved.
 Four-wheel-drive is required.
 No vehicles over 25 feet long.

 Shelf Road: It goes through Fourmile Canyon.
 It is carved along the side of a cliff that is supposed to fit two lanes, but really only fits one.
 Four-wheel-drive is required.

 High Park Road: It is entirely paved and connects gold mines with the Arkansas Valley.

 Teller County Road 1: It is paved and offers diverse views of scenery.

 Gold Camp Road: It follows the former railroad from Colorado Springs to Cripple Creek.
 The road opened in 1920’s.
-It’s gravel.
+It’s unpaved.
 The road is said to be severely haunted.